-If any employee who lobbied spent over $25 of non-public funds in connection with lobbying - for gifts, entertainment, meals, refreshments, or political contributions for public officials or employees - check the box provided and supply the name of the person making the expenditure, the source of the funds, the date, amount, purpose, and name of person benefited by each expenditure.
+If any employee who lobbied spent over $25 of non-public funds in connection with lobbying - for gifts, entertainment, meals, or refreshments for public officials or employees - check the box provided and supply the name of the person making the expenditure, the source of the funds, the date, amount, purpose, and name of person benefited by each expenditure.
 Include the same information for any elected official who lobbied on behalf of the agency and spent over $25 of non-public funds for lobbying related expenses.

 For each person who lobbied during the quarter, divide his/her annual salary by four and multiply that number by the percentage of time that person spent lobbying during the quarter.
 For example, lobbyist A earns $40,000 per year and spent 10 percent of his/her time lobbying.
 Lobbyist A's salary for lobbying during the quarter equals $1,000 ($40,000 divided by 4 = $10,000 x .10 = $1,000).
 Put the sum of the lobbying salaries of all persons who lobbied during the quarter in the space provided.
 (If ten employees lobbied during the quarter, the figure shown will be the sum of the lobbying salaries -- determined in each case by using the formula shown above -- of all ten employees.)